 Now that the founder of WikiLeaks is under British arrest, more than 70 Members of Parliament are calling for him to face authorities in Sweden.
 “We do not presume guilt, of course, but we believe due process should be followed and the [Swedish] complainant should see justice be done,” their letter states.
 The Guardian reported that Elisabeth Massi Fritz, lawyer for the Swedish woman whose case remains outstanding, said “the news of his arrest came as a ‘shock’ and that there had been no prior notice,” and she called for the Swedish police investigation to be reopened.

 Allegations of rape should never be ignored and if Swedish authorities can provide a trial without the threat of U.S. extradition, Assange should comply.
 What many fear, however, is that this whole fiasco is a plot by the U.S. to get Assange on American soil for exposing evidence of U.S. military crimes in Iraq and Afghanistan.
-WikiLeaks, an international publishing organization which focuses on war crimes, human rights abuses, and corruption rose to fame in 2010 when it published hundreds of thousands of classified U.S. documents leaked by Chelsea Manning, a former intelligence analyst who was known as Bradley Manning in the Army.
+WikiLeaks, an international publishing organization which focuses on war crimes, human rights abuses, and corruption rose to fame in 2010 when it published hundreds of thousands of classified U.S. documents leaked by Chelsea Manning, a former intelligence analyst.

 “The Wikileaks’ Afghanistan war logs are a fantastic victory for investigative data based journalism, not only here at the Guardian but at the New York Times and Der Spiegel too,” The Guardian stated in 2010.
 The “Iraq War Logs” allowed the mapping of 109,032 deaths in “significant” attacks by insurgents in Iraq, including “an estimated 15,000 previously unknown civilian deaths.”